sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

 :Values: * Name of a file.
          * Globbing expression.
          * Regular expression.
+         * Multiple name of files or expressions.
+One per line.
+(Since 4.22.0)
 :From version: 3.36.0
-:To version: None
 :Description:
     You can configure the transfer to wait for a file with a specific file path or file path pattern before transferring the files.

+    This is called a file marker-based batch transfer.

     The marker file needs to be located inside the source path.

     The matching expression should be defined in such a way to match the whole path of the targeted file, and not just the file name.

-    A single file should be matched by the expression.
+    Multiple expressions can be defined to configure the transfer to wait for multiple files.
+    Each expression should match a single file.

-    When the expression is matching multiple files, the transfer will fail.
+    When one expression is matching multiple files, the transfer will fail.
-    Please get in touch with us if you want to have a transfer waiting for multiple files.
+    This indicates a likely misconfiguration, which could cause non-deterministic transfers.

     For transfer with recursive source, you can configure the marker at any place inside the source sub-directories.
     The batch transfer will include any files located in the same directory as the batch marker as well as any files in the sub-directories.

     The transfer will start 15 seconds after the marker file was detected.

     Leave it empty to not delay the transfer based on a marker/flag file path.

-    For more details about defining a transfer with a file marker, see the :doc:`transfer operation guide
+    For more details about defining a transfer with a file marker, see the :doc:`transfer operation guide </operation-client/transfers>`.
-    </operation-client/transfers>`.

 execute_timeout